kripken/BananaBread/README.markdown

 New content created for this project specifically (for example, by Gregor Koch or Alon Zakai) is all CC-BY.
-If there isn't a specific license file, this is the license.
+If there isn't a specific license file, this is the license, so you can use that content freely.

 Existing content is mostly CC-BY or CC-BY-SA, see license files in specific directories.
 An exception are the character models, their license